lochsh/get-rusty/notes.md

 #### Ownership

 Rust achieves memory safety through the concept of ownership.
-From the Rust
+This is an exciting feature, a vital part of Rust that allows it to be both memory-safe _and_ efficient.
+All objects have an owner at all times, which is tracked by the compiler.
+The owner can give out references to other users, with some restrictions, or it can transfer the ownership of the variable.
+This way, Rust ensures that there is _exactly one_ binding to any given resource.
+We can't ever have a situation where two owners try to change the data simultaneously, and we can't refer to a value that some other owner destroyed.
-docs: Variable bindings have a property in Rust: they ‘have ownership’ of what they’re bound to.
-This means that when a binding goes out of scope, Rust will free the bound resources.
+This gives us memory safety.
+Rust's key innovation is enforcing these checks at compile time, meaning they do not present any run-time cost.
+We get memory safety, without overhead.